-1 – Shop around
+1. Shop around

-2 – Review the value of your possessions and limits in your policy once a year
+2. Review the value of your possessions and limits in your policy once a year

 Floater Insurance: A type of insurance policy that covers property that is easily movable and provides additional coverage over what normal insurance policies do not.
 This can cover anything from expensive jewelry to high-end technology.

 There is a reason why so many companies are promoting bundles.
-Not only does it allow the companies to give you better comprehensive coverage, it also saves you money.
+Not only does it allow the companies to give you better comprehensive coverage, but it also saves you money.
 Companies that sell homeowners, auto and liability coverage can take 5 to 15 percent off your premium if you bundle with them.
-However, you still want to shop around and make sure that the combined price is lower than buying the different coverage from different companies.
+At Compass Insurance Agency, our clients see an average savings of $642 per year.

-4 – Make your home more disaster resistant
+3. Make your home more disaster resistant

 Contact your insurance agent or company representative to see what steps you can take to make your home more resistant to windstorms and other natural disasters.

-Adding storm shutters, reinforcing your roof (we know how harsh those Michigan snow storms can be), or buying stronger roofing materials can potentially save you a good chunk of change on your premium.
+Adding storm shutters, reinforcing your roof (we know how harsh those Michigan snowstorms can be), or buying stronger roofing materials can potentially save you a good chunk of change on your premium.
 Those individuals that live in older homes can also take initiative by modernizing your heating, plumbing and electrical systems.
 This will reduce the risk of fire and water damage – which should lower your premium.

-5 – Improve your home security
+5. Improve your home security

 You can usually receive discounts of at least 5% for a smoke detector, burglar alarm, or dead-bolt locks.
-Some companies have offered to cut premiums as much as 20% if the customer installs a sophisticated sprinkler system and a fire and burglar alarm that rings at the police, fire or other monitoring stations.
+Some companies have offered to cut premiums as much as 20% if the customer installs a sophisticated sprinkler system and a fire and burglar alarm that ring the police, fire or other monitoring stations.

 The prices of some of these systems may seem staggering at first; however, thinking long term helps in this case.
 With some systems, you may be able to make your money back within the first year.